James Pierre: Pittsburgh Steelers (first stint)

-After going undrafted in the 2020 NFL draft, Pierre signed an undrafted free agent deal with the Pittsburgh Steelers.
-He was named to the Steelers' initial 53-man roster, the only undrafted free agent to make the team in that fashion in 2020.
-On September 19, 2021, Pierre made his first career NFL start, filling in due to a groin injury to Joe Haden.
-On October 10, 2021, in a game against the Denver Broncos, Pierre made his first NFL interception on a 4th down pass from Teddy Bridgewater with 11 seconds on the game clock, sealing a 27-19 win for the Steelers.
+After going unselected in the 2020 NFL draft, Pierre signed an undrafted free agent deal with the Pittsburgh Steelers.
+He was named to the Steelers' initial 53-man roster as the only undrafted free agent to make the team in that fashion in 2020.
+In Week 2 of the 2021 season against the Las Vegas Raiders, Pierre made his first career NFL start due to a groin injury to Joe Haden.
+In Week 5 against the Denver Broncos, he made his first NFL interception.